 Once the parties have made the arbitration proceedings confidential, only by their agreement can the information thereby disclosed be used for other purposes.
-However, the 2014 Rules of Arbitration of the Court of International Commercial Arbitration provide in article 7 that the awards may, for scientific or academic purposes, be published in part without revealing the name of the parties or prejudicial data.
+However, the 2017 CICA Rules of Arbitration provide in article 4 that the awards may, for scientific or academic purposes, be published in part without revealing the name of the parties or prejudicial data.
 It is not unusual for awards so published to be used by parties in subsequent proceedings, predominantly for proving matters of law.